nataliesstewart/nataliesstewart.github.io/_posts/2022-09-22-atoroidal-decomposition-for-weaves.md

 See <a href="https://nataliesstewart.github.io/blog/chainmail-math/2022/09/15/level-2.html"> the previous post</a> in this series for context, or the bottom of the <a href="https://nataliesstewart.github.io/blog/chainmail-math/2022/09/09/the-moduli-space-of-weaves.html">first in the series</a> for a table of contents

 ### On kinging and Möbiusing
-In chainmail, we often refer to a process called *kinging*, wherein every circle in a ring is replaced with two adjacent weaves.
+In chainmail, we often refer to a process called *kinging*, wherein every circle in a weave is replaced with two adjacent circles.
 For instance, <a href="https://www.mailleartisans.org/weaves/weavedisplay.php?key=8">King's maille</a> is a common weave which is created by kinging <a href="https://www.mailleartisans.org/weaves/weavedisplay.php?key=6">European 4 in 1</a>.
 We sometimes concieve of partial kinging, e.g. in <a href="https://www.mailleartisans.org/weaves/weavedisplay.php?key=223"> Poor King's Scale</a> (up to ring rescaling), a partial kinging of European 4 in 1, and a sheet variant of the titular <a href="https://www.joshuadiliberto.com/JD_newWebPages/tutorial_vertebrae4in1chain.php">Vertebrae weave</a>.